BrianPugh/gnwmanager/tutorials/monitor.md

 # Stdout Monitoring
-Printing to `stdout` is a common debugging technique to gain insight on your program.
+Printing to `stdout` is a common debugging technique to gain insight on the state of your program.
 Unfortunately, due to the game & watch's hardware configuration, we don't have an independent communication channel for `stdout`.
 We can get around this by rerouting `stdout` to a circular buffer on-device, and monitoring this region of memory for changes.